3 Best Practices for Natural High’s Red Ribbon Week Content and Curriculum

 When schools use our (free) Red Ribbon Week lesson plans, they can be confident that their students will have the right education and conversations to make healthier, wiser choices.
 We take all the prep off your plate so teachers can do what they do best.

-Red Ribbon Week is coming soon.
+Red Ribbon Week will be here before you know it.
 What’s your plan?

 We’re often engaging in conversations with teachers across the country who are adapting our curriculum and activities to their context, and so many of their ideas are valuable to share with others.
 Tell us on social: Facebook, Instagram, Twitter.